How it works

 3. Review (you decide)

 The files under nodes/ are plain markdown.
 Review them with git diff, then keep with git commit or drop with git restore <path>.
 These notes shape every future session, so this is the one place a human stays in the loop.
+After a git restore that drops a note, run npx kenkeep index rebuild so the generated index stops referencing it — committing a nodes/ change instead refreshes the index through the pre-commit hook.

 What’s stored